gamalragab21/SoftxpertPetFinder/README.md

    Open the project in Android Studio by selecting "Open an existing Android Studio project" and navigating to the cloned `petfinder` directory.

 2. **Set Up API Keys:**
    Obtain the necessary API keys for services like Retrofit or any other external APIs used in the app.
-Place the keys in the appropriate configuration file (e.g., `app/build.gradle` or a separate `api_keys.xml` file).
+Place the keys in the appropriate configuration file (e.g., `app/build.gradle` or a separate `pet-finder-configuration.properties` file).

 3. **Build and Run:**
    Build the project by clicking on the "Build" option in the top menu and selecting "Rebuild Project".
 After a successful build, run the app on an emulator or a physical device by clicking on the "Run" option.